 Pits on the nail plate are the most common symptom of nail psoriasis.
 This is due to damage in the nail matrix caused by psoriasis, which affects the top of the nail plate.
 Another common symptom is called distal onycholysis.
 This happens when the nail plate becomes white or yellowish, and it lifts up and separates from the nail bed below.
 Some people experience scaling under the nail plate due to the excess cells being produced (also called “subungual hyperkeratosis”)4,8.

-The nail might turn a white, yellow, or brown color in areas, which is a symptom called leukonychia.
-Another common symptom is the appearance of a yellowish-brown or red colored oil droplet or salmon patch on the nail bed.
+The nail might turn a white, yellow, or brown color in some areas, which is a symptom called leukonychia.
+Another common symptom is the appearance of a yellowish-brown or red-colored oil droplet or salmon patch on the nail bed.
 This is a sign that there is psoriasis in that area.
 The scientific name for this is dyschromia5,8.